 Wix vs WordPress: Plugins and Apps

 WordPress has so many plugins because it is an open-source platform and any developer anywhere can create plugins for it.
 The problem with this is not all these developers or their apps are of reliable quality and sifting through so many apps is confusing.
+Ensuring quality and compatibility is vital, which is why services like migration customization can be beneficial.

 Winner: If you only measure is quantity, then WordPress is the clear winner.